 1. While the vehicle is in ‘Park‘ mode, switch on Bluetooth on your smartphone and make the phone discoverable.

-2. On the infotainment system, click on the phone icon on the home screen.
+2. On the infotainment system, click the phone icon on the home screen.

 3. Next, click on ‘Add Phone.’

-4. Go back to Bluetooth settings on your smartphone and tap on the car’s name.
+4. Return to Bluetooth settings on your smartphone and tap on the car’s name.

-5. A code should appear on both the vehicle’s infotainment system and your smartphone; tap on ‘Pair‘ to complete the connection.
+5. A code should appear on the vehicle’s infotainment system and your smartphone; tap ‘Pair’ to complete the connection.

-6. When pairing is complete, your phone’s name will appear on the vehicle’s infotainment system as available for making and receiving calls.
+6. Once pairing is complete, your phone’s name will appear on the vehicle’s infotainment system as available for making and receiving calls.

 Search for The Vehicle on Your Phone

-- Next, click on ‘Pairing.’
-This will make your vehicle’s infotainment system discoverable, so you should find it on your phone when you search for it.
+2. Next, click on ‘Pairing.’
+This will make your vehicle’s infotainment system discoverable, so you should be able to find it on your phone when you search for it.

-- Then switch on Bluetooth in your smartphone’s settings.
-Most smartphones are automatically in pairing mode when you switch on Bluetooth.
-This isn’t the case for vehicle infotainment systems, so you should make Bluetooth discoverable.
+3. Then, switch on Bluetooth in your smartphone’s settings.
+Most smartphones automatically enter pairing mode when Bluetooth is switched on.
+This is not true for vehicle infotainment systems, so ensure Bluetooth is discoverable.

-- Now the vehicle’s infotainment system should appear in the section titled ‘Available Devices‘ in your phone’s Bluetooth menu.
+4. Your vehicle’s infotainment system should appear in your phone’s Bluetooth menu’s ‘Available Devices’ section.
 Look for its name and click on it to pair.

-- Depending on the model of your vehicle’s infotainment system, you might be asked to enter a password which typically is ‘0000.’
-In addition, you might find that a password appears on both your smartphone and vehicle; if the password is a match, click on ‘Pair.’
-This is a security measure to ensure that only the right device is connected.
+5. Depending on your vehicle’s infotainment system model, you might be asked to enter a password, typically ‘0000.’
+Alternatively, a password may appear on your smartphone and vehicle; if the passwords match, click ‘Pair.’
+This security measure ensures that only the correct device is connected.

-- Once pairing is done, your vehicle’s infotainment system and the smartphone will keep a record of each other’s Bluetooth info to allow for easier future connections.
+6. Once pairing is complete, your vehicle’s infotainment system and the smartphone will record each other’s Bluetooth info for easier future connections.

-- Finally, you should see a verification message indicating ‘connected‘ on both your smartphone and vehicle.
-In addition, the Bluetooth symbol on your vehicle should change once it’s connected to another Bluetooth device.
+7. Finally, you should see a verification message indicating ‘connected’ on your smartphone and vehicle.
+The Bluetooth symbol on your vehicle should change once it’s connected to another Bluetooth device.

-After you’ve connected your phone to your car for the first time, the phone doesn’t have to be visible; you only need to switch on Bluetooth.
-In addition, the device that was last connected to the vehicle will be automatically connected when the car is turned on.
+After connecting your phone to your car for the first time, the phone doesn’t need to be visible; you only need to switch on Bluetooth.
+The device last connected to the vehicle will automatically connect when the car is turned on.

 How to Connect a Bluetooth-Ready Smartphone to a Vehicle Without Bluetooth

-If you have an old vehicle with a stereo that isn’t Bluetooth-ready, you can still connect to Bluetooth using a Bluetooth and FM transmitter like the one below.
+If your vehicle has an older stereo system that isn’t Bluetooth-ready, you can still connect to Bluetooth using a Bluetooth and FM transmitter.

-1. Connect the Bluetooth and FM transmitter to your car’s 12V socket.
+1. Plug the Bluetooth and FM transmitter into your car’s 12V socket.

-3. Some transmitters have a Bluetooth pairing button; if yours has one, click on it.
-If it doesn’t have one, then Bluetooth pairing is automatic.
+3. Some transmitters have a Bluetooth pairing button; press it if yours has one.
+If not, Bluetooth pairing is automatic.

-4. Next, search for the Bluetooth and FM transmitter’s name under ‘Available Devices‘ in your smartphone’s Bluetooth settings.
+4. Next, search for the Bluetooth and FM transmitter’s name under ‘Available Devices’ in your smartphone’s Bluetooth settings and click on ‘pair.’

-6. Once connected, you should be able to play music on the car’s stereo.
-Note that the sound might not be very good since transmitters don’t have in-built amplifiers.
+5. Once connected, you should be able to play music through the car’s stereo.
+Note that the sound quality might not be optimal since transmitters do not have built-in amplifiers.

 See Also